 When it comes to blog design, Wix has a vast array of templates for bloggers.
 These are available in themes for personal blogs, tech websites, lifestyle bloggers as well as fashion and beauty.”
 The selection is so large that you’re sure to find something that will work well with your blog.

-In addition, if you need help designing your website yourself there’s a wide variety of tools from which to choose from with the Wix editor.
 Everything from selecting fonts and colors, to uploading photos or videos.
 You can edit content by inserting links or assigning tags within seconds and move elements around with ease.

 Last, you can optimize your website for mobile with the Wix editor.
 Overall, the Wix editor is feature rich and easy to use.
 It does have a learning curve, but it’s designed with a beginner in mind.
-Check it out by creating a free Wix account.

-Blogging on Wix
+Blogging on a Wix website

-Once you have your website setup, you easily add a blog to your Wix website by going to the menu and finding where it says “blog.”
 Simply add a blog and the Wix editor will automatically create a dedicated blog page and demo blog posts.
 You can also at your most recent posts to any page you like via the editor.

 Most bloggers would want to add a simple grid layout of their most recent posts to the homepage and with Wix you can do just that at the click of a button.